Mamen484/docker-network-base/readme.md

     external: true
 ```

-This will make your app accessible at http://api.shoppingfeed.lan on host machine
+This will make your app accessible at http://api.shoppingfeed.lan on host machine.

+To get more informations about how to use traefik, check https://docs.traefik.io/basics/

 ### RabbitMQ